 Make the most of your arm day workout with these seven strength-building bicep exercises.
 You can do this biceps workout at home or in the gym, just as long as you have a set of dumbbells.
 These exercises target the biceps, but your shoulders, forearms, triceps and pectorals can also benefit.

-Remember: If it becomes difficult to maintain proper form, go down in weight or modify your movements, rather than stopping your workout completely.
+If it becomes difficult to maintain proper form during this biceps workout, choose a lighter weight or modify your movements.

 2. HAMMER CURLS

 Lift – and lay down – the hammer with this bicep exercise.
 To start the dumbbell hammer curl:

 - Hold the weights down by your sides, with your palms facing inward and thumbs facing up.

 - Start with your elbows pulled into your sides and curl the weights up to your shoulders.

 - Finish the movement by extending your arms down slowly and with control.